All Episodes

 Well, we won't jip it.

-If you want to be on the program, the email address L Rushbow at EIBNet.com.
+So, Mitt Romney 800-282-2882, if you want to be on the program, the email address, lrushbo at EIBnet.com.

 Just zipping.

-Open Mind Friday is uh is tomorrow.
+Open Mind Friday is tomorrow.

 So, yes, sunspots expected to disappear for years, maybe decades after 2020.

-The sun, thus heading into an unusual and extended period of hibernation could trigger a mini ice age on Earth.
+The sun, thus heading into an unusual and extended period of hibernation could trigger a mini-ice age on Earth.

 Scientists claim.